blairntaylor/readme-generator/README-sample.md

 ## Description

-This is the app description.
+This is the app description

 ## Installation